ServiTechDan/Human-Interface-Guidelines/README.md

 We'll allow the native device to override the typeface to its default font, and [otherwise fall back to Helvetica Neue](https://getbootstrap.com/docs/5.0/content/reboot/#native-font-stack), as often shown in the Bootstrap wireframe examples.

-For icons and controlls we will use the [Material Icon Font](https://fonts.google.com/icons) whereever possible and only create custom SVGs in the rarest of instances.
+For icons and controls we will use the [Material Icon Font](https://fonts.google.com/icons) wherever possible and only create custom SVGs in the rarest of instances.